horizoncd/horizoncd.github.io/docs/user-guide/common-user/trigger.md

 ## Gitlab CI/CD

-We provide a cli tool [horizoncd](https://www.npmjs.com/package/horizoncd?activeTab=readme), you could just use it in your gitlab-ci.yml file, but it requires nodejs environment.
+We provide a cli tool [horizoncd](https://www.npmjs.com/package/horizoncd?activeTab=readme), and you could just use it in your gitlab-ci.yml file, but it requires nodejs environment.

 Below is an example of a gitlab-ci.yml file: